NCAS-CMS/cfdm/docs/_sources/tutorial.rst.txt

 ``t``), or is inferred from dimension and auxiliary coordinate constructs alone (as is the case for the field construct ``q``).

-A corodinate reference construct contains
+A coordinate reference construct contains

 * references (by construct keys) to the dimension and auxiliary coordinate constructs to which it applies, accessed with the